turingschool-examples/frontend-mod-1-prework/day_1/day1_exercises.md

 ## What is the difference between an **element** and a **tag**?

 An element and a tag both refer to the markup used to write HTML.
 While they are often used interchangeably, there is a slight difference between the two.
 An **element** is an individual component of HTML and generally consists of an opening tag, content, and an end tag. **Tags** act like containers, used to mark up the start and end of an element.
+Tags usually come in pairs.

 ## Why do we use attributes in HTML elements?